hideonmog/Investment-Management-with-Python/Course-01/README.md

 # Introduction to Portfolio Construction and Analysis with Python

+Throughout this course we will be learning about portfolio construction and analysis whilst also developing a library containing the tools required to do this; - [EDHEC Risk Kit](https://github.com/hideonmog/Investment-Management-with-Python/blob/main/Course-01/edhec_risk_kit.py).

+Below are my notes and lab session work contained in jupyter notebooks, named by content covered and in chronological order.

 ## Analysing Returns

 ### Section 1 - Fundamentals of Risk and Return